New executive board members bring valuable experience to help drive company’s mission of increasing recycling of post-use plastic

 Feedstock to product

-Feedstock is converted into valuable, virgin-equivalent, lower-carbon material that can be used in the production of new plastics and products
+ISCC-PLUS certified feedstock is converted into valuable, lower-carbon material that can be used in the production of new plastics and products that make modern life possible.

 353 million tons of plastic waste generated yearly, less than 10% is recycled*